 The foundation has also given to many other famed New York arts institutions, including Lincoln Center Theater, the New York Philharmonic, the Metropolitan Opera, the Morgan Library and Museum and the Whitney Museum of Art.

 Given that Kravis has barely scatched the surface of his large fortune, we can't help but wonder where his giving is headed.
-It's seems obvious that much bigger things lies ahead, but our guess that it may still be a while before we see Kravis and Marie-Josee really ramp up the foundation.
+It's seems obvious that much bigger giving lies ahead, but our guess that it may still be a while before we see Kravis and Marie-Josee really ramp things up.